go101/golds/README.md

-**Gold** is a Go local docs server, Go docs generator, and a Go code reader.
+**Gold** is a Go local docs server, a Go docs generator, and a Go code reader.
 It tries to extract as much information as possible from Go code to help gophers understand, study and use Go packages.

 * [Demo of the generated docs for standard packages](https://docs.go101.org/index.html)